Hira02/Hira02/README.md

-### Hi there, this is Hira Saha 👋
+### Hi there 👋

 ## I'm a Software Engineer, Gamer!!

 - 🌱 I’m currently learning everything 🤣
-- 💬 Ask me anything on DS/Algo
+- 💬 let's have discussion on DS/Algo 👐
-- ☕ Facinated about how a system really works.
+- ☕ Facinated about how a system really works 😲
 - 📄 Why 0! equals 1? 😕
 - ⚡ Fun fact: I ❤️ 🐶